-“Umm, I think so.”
+“I think so.”

 I showed her the obit section.

-“Umm, what about it?”
+“What about it?”

-I pointed to his name.
+I pointed at his name.

-“Manfred Ellerbe, the writer.”
+“Manfred Ellerbe, the nature author.”

 “That’s so sad,” Pigtails said.

-“I found out just now.”
+“I just found out now,” I said.

 “You talking about Manfred Ellerbe?”
 May said.

-May mopped around Pigtail’s feet.
+May began mopping around Pigtail’s feet.
+“That poor man.”

-“What did he die of?”
-I asked.
+“How did he die?”
+I dare asked.

 “So you found him dead in his house?”

 “Yep.
-Face down in his book.”
+Face down in a book.”

-“Facebook,” the other cop said.
+“Facebook,” he said.
 “Get it?”

-We got it.
+Yeah, I got it.

 “What was he reading?”
 I asked.